Medical-search-engine/msedemo/README.md

 5. Training the ‘Skip-gram’ model
 6. Training the ‘FastText’ model
 7. Model embeddings – Similarity
-8. PCA plots for Skip-gram and FastText models
+8. PCA plots for Skip-gram models
 9. Convert abstract and title to vectors using the Skip-gram and FastText model 10.Use the Cosine similarity function
 11.Perform input query pre-processing